 Energy Safety expects SCE to comprehensively describe whether it met its PSPS targets in its 2022 WMP Update.
-Further discussion of findings is provided in Section 6.0.

 While Energy Safety did not identify key areas for improvement in this competency, Energy Safety finds the following issue and associated remedies.
 Energy Safety expects SCE to take action to address this issue and report on progress made over the year in its 2022 WMP Update.